 Grazing is also effective for managing fuel loads because it reduces the amount of fine fuel in forests without using fire.
-Grazing is particularly suited to forests with fire-intolerant species such as River red gum (Eucalyptus camaldulensis) and Cypress pine (Callitris glaucophylla).
+Grazing is particularly suited to forests with fire-intolerant species such as river red gum (Eucalyptus camaldulensis) and cypress pine (Callitris glaucophylla).
 Forests NSW has management plans in place to address specific fire reduction issues relating to these species

-Forests NSW maintains a lightning strike detection system, numerous fire towers to detect fire out-breaks and an extensive network of road and fire trails to rapidly gain access to fires.
-Extensive training is also undertaken annually to make sure that all employees who are involved in fire suppression and management have the relevant skills to be safe and effective.
+Forests NSW accesses a lightning strike detection system and numerous fire towers to detect fire out-breaks.
+The organisation has also built up an extensive network of road and fire trails to rapidly gain access to fires.
+Significant training is also undertaken annually to make sure that all employees who are involved in fire suppression and management have the relevant skills to be safe and effective.